 pCloud is one of the few cloud storage providers that offers a lifetime subscription.
 You pay once and get to keep the software and storage forever. pCloud also offers top-notch security and features 'file-versioning', and is a great all-round choice for photographers.

-- Your own internet connection: Remember that the time it takes to upload and download images from the cloud will depend on the speed of your own connection to the web as well as the cloud storage service you pick.
-In short, you’ll be better off investing in a physical storage medium instead if you don’t have a swift internet service provider (ISP).
+Remember that upload and download times will depend on the speed of your own connection.
+You’ll be better off investing in a physical storage medium if you don’t have a swift ISP.

-How to choose the best cloud storage for photos for you
+How we review the best cloud storage for photos